Sid Rawle

-Sidney William "Sid" Rawle (1 October 1945 – 31 August 2010) was a British campaigner for peace and land rights, free festival organiser, and a former leader of the London squatters movement.
+Sidney William Rawle (1 October 1945 – 31 August 2010) was a British campaigner for peace and land rights, free festival organiser, and a former leader of the London squatters movement.
 Rawle was known to British tabloid journalists as 'The King of the Hippies', not a title he ever claimed for himself, but one that he did eventually co-opt for his unpublished autobiography.

 Early life

 He was born in Bridgwater, Somerset, on 1 October 1945.
 His parents separated when he was a child.
 He was raised by his father and educated at Exton Village School and Minehead Comprehensive School.
 Dyslexia hampered his education, leading to him dropping out of school.
 He then lived for a time with his mother in Slough, where he worked as a park attendant, became active in his trade union and radical politics, and organised a strike of Asian workers in a local factory and a love-in in the municipal gardens.